vietexob/reinforcement-learning/gridworld/README.md

 The robot is initially located at the bottom right corner of the grid.
 At each time step, it makes a move according to a "learned" policy.
 Each move changes its location according to the move.
 However, The purpose of MDP is to

 ## Dependencies:
 The following packages are required: `numpy` and `progressbar`.
-Installing [Anaconda Python](https://www.continuum.io/downloads) is highly recommended to resolve dependency problems.
+Installing [Anaconda Python](https://www.continuum.io/downloads) is highly recommended to preempt most dependency problems.

 ## Run